mlscunizik/Build-Bootcamp/Week_2/2_Setting_up_a_Repository.md

 ```
 git clone https://github.com/mlscunizik/Build-Bootcamp.git
 ```
 Hit enter to clone the repository.
 If this is your first time setting up Git on your computer, you would be prompted to enter your username and password.
-This brings us to the next part, **Git Config**

-## Git Config
+If you missed it, recap on how to configure Git [here])(./1_setting_up_git.md)

 ## 📚  Resources